6 Sales Onboarding Best Practices & Tips for Success

 3. Once vs. On-going

-Best Practice: Onboarding is an on-going process.
-A rep is fully on-boarded once they hit full productivity.
-A sales boot camp is a great kick start to onboarding, only if it’s well-structured and executed.
+A rep is considered fully on-boarded once they hit full productivity, but that doesn't mean they don't have more to learn or need refreshers.
+That's to improve sales rep training and performance, onboarding should be continuous.
+A sales boot camp is a great kick start to onboarding and continued training, only if it’s well-structured and executed.

 The key difference here is that boot camp is a part of the process, not the whole process.
 Recently, I had a sales rep send me an email saying they didn’t understand how to sell to a particular persona.
 Looking at their training history I could see they had, indeed, been through the persona class.
 The reality is people forget.
 Sales representatives need consistent and customized coaching throughout the course of their sales career.